-Creative Life Studio LLC is accepting new clients for teletherapy.
-Please scroll all the way down to review FAQ's and contact me if you'd like to book a session or you have any further questions.
+Creative Life Therapy LLC is currently adding interested individuals to a waitlist.
+Please scroll all the way down to review FAQ's and contact me if you'd like to schedule a free phone consultation, add your contact information to the waitlist, or have any further questions.

 What can I expect from a therapy session

 Initially, we’ll discuss your history, presenting issues, and goals.
 Together, we’ll decide on a modality that could help you begin to explore and learn more about yourself.
 This may involve a combination of talk, art making, and mindfulness techniques.
 I'm currently working via teletherapy.